locb65/Learning_VueJS/README.md

 ## What is VueJS and Why use it?

-Vue.js is an open sourced Javascript frontend 'Model-View_ViewModel' framework for building user interfaces following the 'single-page' application model.
-It was first developed by Evan You in 2014 and is based off of Angular and his experiences with whate he liked in Angular.
-Similar to React.js and Angular, Vue.js is component based and uses declarative rendering.
-Since Vue.JS is a framework, there are plenty of built-in plugins and libraries that can be used which streamlines and simplifies the development process.
+Vue.js is an open source JavaScript frontend framework for building user interfaces following the single-page application model.
+Developed by Evan You in 2014, it is based on Angular and his experiences with what he liked in Angular.
+Similar to React.js and Angular, Vue.js is component-based and uses declarative rendering.
+Since Vue.js is a framework, it has built-in plugins and libraries that can streamline and simplify the development process.

-Vue.JS also resembles the standard html templates when making components.
-How Vue.js works is that it extends HTML in the form of components for reusuability.
-IE:
+Vue.js extends HTML in the form of components for reusability.
+Its components resemble standard HTML templates.
+To create a simple Vue.js component that renders "Hello World" to the UI, the code would be:

 ```
 <template>